Is Addiction a Disease Or a Choice?

 People with addiction use substances or take part in behaviors that become compulsive and often continue even though they are causing them harm.
 Prevention efforts and treatment methods for addiction are generally as successful as they are for other chronic diseases.

-Drug or alcohol addiction, also known as substance use disorder (SUD) is a persistent disease of the brain that could end up happening to anyone.
+Drug abuse and/or alcohol abuse, also known as substance use disorder (SUD) is a persistent disease of the brain that could end up happening to anyone.
 A severe SUD happens when the use of the substance becomes uncontrollable and hurts the individual’s everyday life.
 This may show itself as:

 - Problems at work or school